BenRamo06/Airflow/README.md

 Is the core concept of Airflow, collecting Tasks together, organized with dependencies and relationships to say how they should run.

+The DAG itself doesn't care about what is happening inside the tasks; it is merely concerned with how to execute them - the order to run them in, how many times to retry them, if they have timeouts, and so on.

 <p align="left">
   <img src="https://github.com/BenRamo06/Airflow/blob/master/images/DAG.png">